 Located right on the foreshore in the centre of town, the South Australian Whale Centre is a great way to learn about the whales that can be seen in the local area.
 There are also displays on sustainability of our oceans and a replica of the “MY Steve Irwin”.
 It’s one of the best things to do in Victor Harbor with kids and there are plenty of hands on activities available.

-The South Australian Whale Centre is closed for renovations until June 2021.
+The South Australian Whale Centre is closed for renovations.
+It is not expected to be open again until March 2022

 Off the Bluff – Abseiling